okradsllim/directory_audit/README.md

 ## Overview

-This repository contains two Python scripts developed as part of my involvement in the Documentation Audit Task Force at [Your Organization].
+This repository contains two Python scripts developed as part of my involvement in the Documentation Audit Task Force at the ADU (Beinecke).
 The goal of this task force was to audit current and legacy documentation across different units and develop a plan for effective documentation management that aligns with organizational standards.

 ## Scripts